Hammer (Australian automobile)

 The Hammer was an Australian automobile built in Mount Torrens, South Australia in 1900 by bicycle mechanic and blacksmith Bruno Hammer.
 Hammer had never seen an automobile when he was asked to build one.
-He used imported drawings and built the entire vehicle himself, including the chassis, wheels, engine and carburetor.
+He used imported drawings from Germany and built the entire vehicle himself, including the chassis, wheels, engine and carburetor, and as such the car would be heavily influenced by the Adler Vis-à-Vis.
 It was locally known as the "Tung-tung", due to the sound of its exhaust.

-It is said to have survived until The Great War, when it was destroyed by a bush fire.
+It is said to have survived until World War 1, when it was destroyed by a bush fire.